alihkz94/long-chimeric-reads-project/Recovery modules/Readme.md

 For each alignment in the BLAST results:

-1. Calculate query coverage: (alignment length / query sequence length) * 100
+1. Calculate query coverage: (alignment length/query sequence length) * 100
-2. Calculate identity percentage: (number of identical matches / alignment length) * 100
+2. Calculate identity percentage: (number of identical matches/alignment length) * 100
 3. Compare these values to the thresholds:
-   - If both values meet or exceed the high identity thresholds (99%/99%), categorize as a "high identity" alignment.
+   - If both values meet or exceed the high identity thresholds (99%/99%), categorize them as a "high identity" alignment.
-   - If both values meet or exceed the significant alignment thresholds (80%/80%), but don't meet the high identity thresholds, categorize as a "significant" alignment.
+   - If both values meet or exceed the significant alignment thresholds (80%/80%) but don't meet the high identity thresholds, categorize them as a "significant" alignment.
    - If neither set of thresholds is met, the alignment is not considered further in the chimera classification process.

 ## Impact on Classification